Palestinians in Israeli custody: Minors

 In 2000–2009, 6,700 Palestinians between the ages of 12 and 18 were arrested by the Israeli authorities, according to Defence for Children International's Palestine Section (DCI/PS).
 In 2009, a total of 423 were being held in Israeli detention and interrogation centers and prisons.
 In April 2010 the number dropped to 280.
 DCI/PS states that these detentions stand in contravention of international law.
 Up to August 2013, 193 minors were imprisoned, and according to The Economist, "nearly all" were "brought to court in leg shackles and handcuffs."

+According to data from the Israel Prison Service, as cited in United Nations reports for the years 2011, 2012, and 2013, Israeli authorities have transferred Palestinian children from the occupied West Bank to detention facilities located within Israel proper.
+Such transfers have been cited as inconsistent with article 76 of the Fourth Geneva Convention relative to the Protection of Civilian Persons in Time of War.
+Available information indicates that this practice has continued through to 2023, with an estimated annual number of affected children ranging between approximately four hundred and six hundred.

-Al Jazeera reported that between 2000-2023, 12,000 children have been detained by Israeli forces.
+Al Jazeera reported that between 2000 and 2023, 12,000 children have been detained by Israeli forces.
 In 2023, at least 880 Palestinian children have been detained by the IDF.

+In February 2025, Israeli authorities detained Mohammed Zaher Ibrahim, a 15-year-old boy, during a nighttime raid on his family's home in the West Bank.
+He was accused of stone-throwing, allegations his family denied.
+Reports during his pre-trial detention indicated that he endured harsh conditions, including significant weight loss, a skin infection, limited medical care, and restricted family contact.
+His case attracted international attention, with over 100 U.S.-based civil rights, human rights, and faith organizations expressing concern over his treatment and calling for his release.
+Ibrahim was released in November 2025 following a plea agreement.

+One of these children is Muhammad Ibrahim.
+He is set to be tried by an Israeli military court.
+Since he is only 16 years old, has been subjected to torture, and has had no contact with his parents for the past eight to nine months, these circumstances should be recognized as part of Israel's human rights violations.
+It is also important to note that if convicted, he could face up to 20 years in prison.